DSC-202-Cinescope/cinescope/README.md

 ```
 mkdir ~/.kube && chmod 755 ~/.kube
+# Export the path to your downloads directory
+export $DOWNLOAD_DIR=<path to your downloads directory>
-# Copy the downloaded config file from your Download location to the .kube directory
+# Copy the downloaded config file from your Download location to the .kube directory.
-cp /mnt/c/Users/jpoli/Downloads/config ~/.kube
+cp $DOWNLOAD_DIR/config ~/.kube
 chmod 755 ~/.kube/config

 #export your KUBECONFIG variabl